clearloop/zosh/docs/src/consensus.md

 mistakes, which will be triggered by the dispute transactions, for large transfer, we'd make sure that they get enough confirmations (7-10).

-## The Conesnus
+## The ZorchBFT

-We are running a PoA network based on threshold signatures, we don't need a fixed block time because each of the blocks will have the signatures of validators over the threshold, users transactions will get confirmed as soon as possible.

-For the validators rotation and key refreshing, see the [validator chapter](/network/validator.md).
+ZorchBFT is based on PoA with an optimized [hotstuff][hotstuff] implementation,
+shortly:

+- No fixed block time
+- VRF for randomizing the leader selection
+- Threshold signatures for the block commitment
+- Timeout conditions for force rotating leaders
+- Key refreshing for the orchard package

+> We will upgrade zyphers to a PoS network after getting the product market fit.

 ### Dual blocks